Josh Lucas (baseball): Long Island Ducks

 On April 20, 2020, Lucas signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 However, he did not play a game for the team because of the cancellation of the 2020 ALPB season due to the COVID-19 pandemic.

 Winnipeg Goldeyes

 On August 30, 2020, Lucas signed with the Winnipeg Goldeyes of the American Association of Independent Professional Baseball.
-Lucas posted a 1.20 ERA with 18 strikeouts in 15.0 innings of work with the team.
+Lucas posted a 1.20 ERA with 18 strikeouts in 15 innings of work with the team.
 On January 20, 2021, Lucas re-signed with the Goldeyes.

 Arizona Diamondbacks

 On May 9, 2021, Lucas signed a minor league deal with the Arizona Diamondbacks and was assigned to the Triple-A Reno Aces.
-In 5 appearances for Reno, Lucas struggled to a 21.94 ERA, giving up 13 runs in 5.1 innings pitched, while striking out 3.
-On August 14, 2021, Lucas was released by the Diamondbacks.
+In 5 appearances for Reno, Lucas struggled to a 21.94 ERA, giving up 13 runs in 5 1/3 innings pitched, while striking out 3.
+On August 14, Lucas was released by the Diamondbacks organization.